STRENGTH OUT OF WEAKNESS

-I wonder how many Bible schools teach the ministerial candidates. that the only eternal good that will come from the ministry will be that which Christ brings forth out of their suffering.
+I wonder how many Bible schools teach the ministerial candidates that the only eternal good that will come from the ministry will be what Christ brings forth out of their suffering.

-Notice that the two witnesses of the eleventh chapter of the Book of Revelation are clothed in the sackcloth of humility and repentance.
+Notice that the two witnesses of Revelation chapter 11 are clothed in the sackcloth of humility and repentance.
 Contrast this with the ministers of today, the popular evangelists, driving expensive automobiles.
 Contrast this with the Christian speaker who demands two thousand dollars up front if he or she is to come to your church.

 What can we say?
 The Gospel in America in some instances has become a business.
 The entrepreneur uses his talents to become successful, in terms of attracting large audiences.
 He has chosen the ministry as a profession, and he is competent in the pursuit of his field.

 The less talented and less aggressive pastor may lose his congregation to someone more colorful.
 His young people may go to a larger church where there are more marriage prospects.
 This situation may prove to be the opportunity of a lifetime for the less talented pastor.
 He should go to intense prayer until he hears what Jesus has to say about his “failure.”
 Jesus will hear him and direct him one way or another.
 It may be a different sort of ministry.
 It may be to leave the ministry altogether.
 He may have gone to Bible school to please his mother and there actually is no ministerial call on his life.

 If we are to live by the Life of the Lord Jesus, we must learn never to cling to anything, never to grasp anything.
 We are to enter the rest of God, seeking to discover what God has spoken from the foundation of the world concerning us.
 How wonderful it is when we are resting in the center of God’s Person and will.